matelajtos/ml-frameworks/README.md

 #### 1.2 Opportunities for developing the project

-  -Display frameworks descending order in a visually pleasing manner.
+  - Display frameworks descending order in a visually pleasing manner.
-  -Finer scoring system.
+  - Finer scoring system.
-  -ML grouping by types.
+  - ML grouping by types.